OdedMous/Medical-Text-Classification/README.md

 - change the architecture:
   - discard finetuning FF layer - didn't work
-  - decrease the dimension of finetuning layer to 64 - didn't work
+  - decrease the dimension of finetuning layer from 128 to 64 - didn't work
-  - increase the dimension of finetunning layer to 512 -
+  - increase the dimension of finetunning layer from 128 to 512 - didn't work
   - change to rnn instead of bert -

 - train with keras